Romberg's test

 A patient who has a problem with proprioception can still maintain balance by using vestibular function and vision.
 In the Romberg test, the standing patient is asked to close their eyes.
 An increased loss of balance is interpreted as a positive Romberg's test.

 The Romberg test is a test of the body's sense of positioning (proprioception), which requires healthy functioning of the dorsal columns of the spinal cord.

 The Romberg test is used to investigate the cause of loss of motor coordination (ataxia).
 A positive Romberg test suggests that the ataxia is sensory in nature, that is, depending on loss of proprioception.
 If a patient is ataxic and Romberg's test is not positive, it suggests that ataxia is cerebellar in nature, that is, depending on localized cerebellar dysfunction instead.

 It is used as an indicator for possible alcohol or drug impaired driving and neurological decompression sickness.
 When used to test impaired driving, the test is performed with the subject estimating 30 seconds in their head.
 This is used to gauge the subject's internal clock and can be an indicator of stimulant or depressant use.

 Procedure

 Ask the subject to stand erect with feet together and eyes closed.
-Stand close by as a precaution in order to stop the person from falling over and hurting themselves.
-Watch the movement of the body in relation to a perpendicular object behind the subject (corner of the room, door, window etc.).
-A positive sign is noted when a swaying, sometimes irregular swaying and even toppling over occurs.
-The essential feature is that the patient becomes more unsteady with eyes closed.
+Stand close by as a precaution in order to stop the person from falling over.
+Watch the movement of the body in relation to a perpendicular object behind the subject (corner of the room, door, or window).

 The essential features of the test are as follows: